Skip to content

 Learn

-Come explore the many stories of California and its people, learn about the natural, artistic, and social forces that affect the state, and investigate your own role in both its history and its future.
+Explore the many stories of California and its people, while learning about the natural, artistic, and social forces that affect the state.
+Come investigate your own role in California’s history and its future.

-Whether in OMCA’s Galleries of California Art, History, or Natural Sciences, or one of our special exhibitions, all of our cross-disciplinary programs are rooted in inquiry, dialogue, and creative expression, centering joy and justice.
+Across OMCA’s Galleries of California Art, History, Natural Sciences, and special exhibitions, our cross-disciplinary programs invite inquiry, spark dialogue, celebrate creative expression, and are grounded in a commitment to both joy and justice.

 onsite